Keep calm and eat ice cream

 Equipment

-• mini or regular sized muffin tins
+• mini muffin tins

 • Round and star cookie cutters